NBT Bank Arena: History

 Work continued through 1958 and into 1959.
 When the auditorium was finally completed, it became one of just three arenas built without obstructed views.
 The arena opened on March 13, 1960, with the Greater Utica Industrial Exposition its first event, running three evenings from March 16–19.
 96 exhibitors took part in the presentation which drew an attendance of some 45,000.
-In 1962, it hosted the NCAA Division I Men's Hockey Championship (AKA the "Frozen Four").
-In 2017, the arena hosted the Division III "Frozen Four".

-Scenes from the 1977 film Slap Shot starring Paul Newman were shot at the auditorium.
-The original center-hung scoreboard, as seen in the movie, was unusual in that the game time was kept by a digital clock, while the penalty time was kept by analog clocks.
-This was eventually replaced by a center-hung scoreboard designed by Eversan, which includes a one-line messageboard.
-"The Aud" also held a Santana concert on February 22, 1973 during their Caravanserai Tour, their only concert in Utica, and the arena has the distinction of being the location of one of the last scheduled Elvis Presley concerts.
-The concert was scheduled to be on Friday, August 19, 1977, three days after Presley's death on August 16.

 In 2011, the Utica Memorial Auditorium was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in recognition of its innovative cable suspended roof.

-Interior of the Utica Memorial Auditorium during a game between Lake Erie Monsters and Utica Comets on December 15, 2013 prior to numerous renovations in the 2010s and 2020s.